 The Fund maintains sufficient cash to meet its immediate liquidity needs.
 Cash not immediately needed is invested as directed by the investment policy of the Fund.
 All investments are held by agent custodial banks in the name of the Fund.
-State law (O.C.G.A.
-47-20-83) and the Fund's investment policy authorize the Fund to invest in a variety of short-term and long-term securities.
+State statutes and the Fund's investment policy authorize the Fund to invest in a variety of short-term and long-term securities.